-This HRI Component Profile defines an HRI Component called ‘person_monitor.’
-This HRI Component adds to the messages of the person_detection HRI Component by also having an event message called “person_disappeared” that sends a notification advising that a person can no longer be detected.
-In this case, the person_detection HRI Component can be included as a sub HRI Component Profile so that the same message definitions can be omitted.
-A sub HRI Component Profile is included by specifying the ID of that HRI Component Profile using the <rois:SubComponentProfile > tag within the <rois:HRIComponentProfile> tag.
+This RoIS Component Profile defines an RoIS Component called ‘person_monitor.’
+This RoIS Component adds to the messages of the person_detection RoIS Component by also having an event message called “person_disappeared” that sends a notification advising that a person can no longer be detected.
+In this case, the person_detection RoIS Component can be included as a sub RoIS Component Profile so that the same message definitions can be omitted.
+A sub RoIS Component Profile is included by specifying the ID of that RoIS Component Profile using the <rois:SubComponentProfile > tag within the <rois:HRIComponentProfile> tag.

-HRI Engine Profile
+RoIS Engine Profile

-This is an example of an HRI Engine Profile described in XML.
+This is an example of an RoIS Engine Profile described in XML.